tydickinson29/DumbBot/README.md

 ## Usage

-There is a shell script (for bash) included in this repository that will call try starting the bot.
-If it doesn't work after 10 tries, it will wait 60 seconds.
+There is a shell script (for bash) included in this repository that will try to start the bot.
+If it doesn't start after 10 tries, it will wait 60 seconds.
 You can use this script simply by navigating to the containing folder and executing it:
 ```
 ./call.sh
 ```